WHAT IS NORMATEC COMPRESSION THERAPY?

 Who doesn’t love a massage?
 Similar to a massage, NormaTec compression therapy applies pressure on the legs and other areas of the body.
 This releases tension, increases blood flow, and reduces pain and soreness.

 Traditional compression therapy used therapeutic socks or stockings made with elastic, which constrict to allow veins to loosen.
-In 1998, bioengineer and rehabilitation physician Dr. Laura F. Jacobs created NormaTec® dynamic compression technology to treat patients with circulatory related disorders.
+In 1998, bioengineer and rehabilitation physician Dr. Laura F. Jacobs created NormaTec® dynamic compression technology to treat clients with circulatory related disorders.
 Today, NormaTec’s patented compression technology is revolutionizing athlete recovery and many Impact Cryotherapy customers have found that NormaTec’s products fit well with their whole body cryotherapy offering.

 Compression therapy has been used to help those with chronic circulation issues due to injury, surgery, weight gain, blood clots or long periods without movement.